 Our central ministry is our way of life.
 The heart of our life as Norbertines is to grow in holiness and in our relationship to God in, through, and with one another.
 This, for us, is achieved through continuous conversion of our ways toward Christ in the context of community living as brothers on a journey of mutual edification and salvation.

-- We serve the communities around our Abbey through service in three local parishes.
-Our parishes are Our lady of the Most Holy Rosary Catholic Community, St. Edwin Roman Catholic Parish, and St. Augustine Parish at Isleta Pueblo.
+- We serve the communities around our Abbey through service in two local parishes.
+Our parishes are St. Edwin Roman Catholic Parish and St. Augustine Parish at Isleta Pueblo.

-- We serve as hospital chaplains at Presbyterian Hospital in Albuquerque.
+- We serve as hospital chaplains in Albuquerque and the surrounding area.

 - Our Abbey serves not only as the spiritual home for us as a community, but as a place for rest, reflection, and rejuvenation for the wider community.
 We welcome individuals and groups to share in our life and the beauty of our campus as they seek God.